Korea corporate bank accounts in 2024

 - Korean bank accounts are insured up to 50 million won (US$44,368) per depositor, including principal and designated interest.
 This gives confidence to depositors.

-- Despite the 2020 health and economic crisis, Healy Consultants Group PLC therefore has confidence that our Clients’ deposits in Korean banks are secure.
+- Despite the 2020 health and economic crisis, Healy Consultants Group therefore has confidence that our Clients’ deposits in Korean banks are secure.

 Key information on the Korea banking sector